xiemylogos/app-boilerplate/APP_SPECIFICATION.md

 | v                                                    | 1        |

-### SIGN PERSON MESSAGE
+### SIGN PERSONAL MESSAGE

 #### Description

-This command signs a person message after having the user validate the message parameters.
+This command signs a personal message after having the user validate the message parameters.

 The input data is the RLP encoded transaction streamed to the device in 255 bytes maximum data chunks.